 Women in Egypt occupy positions across all sectors and levels of management, and currently every one of Egypt’s Industry Export Councils is headed by a woman.

 The Suez Canal Economic Zone encompasses 6 ports over 460km2 and apart from construction is looking to partner with Vocational Education Providers for onsite education and skills training.

 Food, health, pharmaceuticals, medical equipment, ICT and education and vocational training in all fields offer excellent export opportunities.

 Expo 2020 Dubai

-Earlier this year Australia announced our official participation in Expo 2020 Dubai - the first World Expo ever hosted in the Middle East and expected to attract 25 million visitors from over 180 countries with an estimated 70% international footfall.
+Early 2018 Australia announced official participation in Expo 2020 Dubai that is expected to attract 25 million visitors from over 180 countries with an estimated 70% international footfall.

 ‘Expo 2020 is an opportunity to showcase Australian culture, ingenuity and innovation . . .
-We will work to make the most of this opportunity . . . and to help Australian companies capitalise on opportunities . . .’
-Foreign Minister Julia Bishop Media Release 25 March 2018)
+We will work to make the most of this opportunity . . . and to help Australian companies capitalise on opportunities . . .’ former Foreign Minister Julia Bishop (Media Release 25 March 2018)

 Australia and other countries will it’s own pavilion at Expo 2020 sitting alongside three major pavilions representing the main themes of the event - Mobility, Sustainability, and Opportunity.

 Running from October 2020 to April 2021 and encompassing all other exhibitions that take place in Dubai during that period, Expo 2020 will provide Australian businesses with a unique and superlative platform to forge global collaborations and create truly global footprints.